Cozy & Healthy Rosemary Garlic White Bean Soup

 - Adjust salt carefully if using low-sodium broth or beans.

+I hope that this recipe is as cozy for you as it has been for me and my family.
 If you try this recipe, I’d love to hear how it turns out for you.
 Did you add greens, lemon, or a sprinkle of cheese?
 Tag me or leave a comment so we can swap notes.

 And friend, if you love wholesome, home-inspired meals like this, don’t forget to grab my free Fall Pantry Checklist in the Resource Library.
 It’s packed with the pantry staples I keep on hand to make simple, nourishing recipes any night of the week.